o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 `-h, --help`

-show this help message and exit
+Shows the help message.

 `-gp GEM_PATH, --gem-path GEM_PATH`

-The gem path, can be absolute or relative to default gems path
+The path to create a new Gem at.
+The Gem's path can be absolute or relative to the default Gems path.

 `-gn GEM_NAME, --gem-name GEM_NAME`

-The name to use when substituting the ${Name} placeholder for the gem, must be alphanumeric, and can contain _ and - characters.
-If no name is provided, will use last component of gem path.
+The name of your new Gem.
+Must be alphanumeric, and can contain _ and - characters.
+If the Gem name is not provided, this command will use the last component of the Gem path.
 Ex.
 New_Gem

 `-tp TEMPLATE_PATH, --template-path TEMPLATE_PATH`

-The template path you want to instance, can be absolute or relative to default templates path
+The path to the template you want to create a new Gem from.
+The path can be absolute or relative to the default templates path.

 `-tn TEMPLATE_NAME, --template-name TEMPLATE_NAME`

-The name of the registered template you want to instance, defaults to DefaultGem.
-If supplied this will resolve the --template-path.
+The name of the template that you want to create a new Gem from.
+If supplied, you do not need to use the `--template-path` parameter.

 `-grp GEM_RESTRICTED_PATH, --gem-restricted-path GEM_RESTRICTED_PATH`

-The path to the gem restricted to write to folder if any, can beabsolute or dev root relative, default is dev root/restricted.
+The path to the Gem's restricted folder, if any.
+The path can be absolute or relative to the O3DE development source folder.
+The default is `<o3de-development-source>/restricted`.

 `-grn GEM_RESTRICTED_NAME, --gem-restricted-name GEM_RESTRICTED_NAME`

-The path to the gem restricted to write to folder if any, can beabsolute or dev root relative, default is dev root/restricted.
-If supplied this will resolve the --gem-restricted-path.
+The name of the Gem's restricted path, if any.
+If supplied, you do not need to use the `--gem-restricted-path` parameter.

 `-trp TEMPLATE_RESTRICTED_PATH, --template-restricted-path TEMPLATE_RESTRICTED_PATH`

-The templates restricted path, can be absolute or relative to the restricted="templates"
+The path to the template's restricted folder.
+The path can be absolute or relative to `restricted="templates"`.

 `-trn TEMPLATE_RESTRICTED_NAME, --template-restricted-name TEMPLATE_RESTRICTED_NAME`

-The name of the registered templates restricted path.
-If supplied this will resolve the --template- restricted-path.
+The name of the template's restricted path.
+If supplied, you do not need to use the `--template-restricted-path` parameter.

 `-grprp GEM_RESTRICTED_PLATFORM_RELATIVE_PATH, --gem-restricted-platform-relative-path GEM_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --gem-restricted- path/ \<platform \> to where the restricted template is. --gem-restricted-path C:/restricted --gem-restricted- platform-relative-path some/folder = \> C:/restricted/ \<platform \>/some/folder/ \<gem_name \>
+A path to append to the `GEM_RESTRICTED_PATH/<platform>`, which contains the restricted template.
+For example, `--gem-restricted-path C:/restricted --gem-restricted- platform-relative-path some/folder` => `C:/restricted/<platform>/some/folder/<gem_name>`.

 `-trprp TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH, --template-restricted-platform-relative-path TEMPLATE_RESTRICTED_PLATFORM_RELATIVE_PATH`

-Any path to append to the --template-restricted- path/ \<platform \> to where the restricted template is. --template-restricted-path C:/restricted --template- restricted-platform-relative-path some/folder = \> C:/restricted/ \<platform \>/some/folder/ \<template_name \>
+A path to append to `TEMPLATE_RESTRICTED_PATH/<platform>`, which contains the restricted template.
+For example: `--template-restricted-path C:/restricted --template-restricted-platform-relaive-path some/folder` => `C:/restricted/<platform>/some/folder/<template_name>`.

 `-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`

-String that specifies ADDITIONAL A- \>B replacement pairs. ${Name} and all other standard gem replacements will be automatically inferred from the gem name.
-These replacements will superseded all inferred replacement pairs.
-Ex. --replace ${DATE} 1/1/2020 ${id} 1723905 Note:  \<GemName \> is the last component of gem_path Note: ${Name} is automatically  \<GemName \> Note: ${NameLower} is automatically  \<gemname \> Note: ${NameUpper} is automatically  \<GEMANME \>
+Add A->B replacement pairs. ${Name} and all of the other standard Gem replacements are automatically inferred from the Gem name.
+These replacements supersede all inferred replacement pairs.
+For example: `--replace ${DATE} 1/1/2020 ${id} 1723905`.
+This replaces ${DATE} with `1/1/2020`, and  ${id} with `1723905`.
+Note:  `<GemName>` is the last component of the GEM_PATH.
+The following replacement pairs already exist: <GemName> -> ${Name}, <gemname> -> ${NameLower}, <GEMANME> -> ${NameUpper}.

 `-kr, --keep-restricted-in-gem`

-Should the new gem keep the restricted platforms in the project, orcreate the restricted files in the restricted folder, default is False
+If true, creates the restricted platforms in the Gem folder.
+If false, creates the restricted files in the restricted folder, located at TEMPLATE_RESTRICTED_PATH.
+By default, this parameter is false.

 `-kl, --keep-license-text`

-Should license in the template files text be kept in the instantiation, default is False, so will not keep license text by default.
-License text is defined as all lines of text starting on a line with {BEGIN_LICENSE} and ending line {END_LICENSE}.
+If true, keeps the license text (located in the `template.json` file) in the new Gem's `Gem.json` file.
+If false, the license text will not be included.
+By default, this parameter is false.
+The license text is all of the lines of text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.

 `--system-component-class-id SYSTEM_COMPONENT_CLASS_ID`

-The uuid you want to associate with the system class component, default is a random uuid Ex. {b60c92eb-3139-454b-a917-a9d3c5819594}
+A UUID that you want to associate the system class component with.
+The default is a random uuid.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.

 `--editor-system-component-class-id EDITOR_SYSTEM_COMPONENT_CLASS_ID`

-The uuid you want to associate with the editor system class component, default is a random uuid Ex. {b60c92eb-3139-454b-a917-a9d3c5819594}
+A UUID that you want to associate with the editor system class component.
+The default is a random UUID.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.

 `--module-id MODULE_ID`

-The uuid you want to associate with the gem module, default is a random uuid Ex. {b60c92eb-3139-454b-a917-a9d3c5819594}
+A UUID that you want to associate with the module.
+The default is a random UUID.
+For example, {b60c92eb-3139-454b-a917-a9d3c5819594}.

 `-f, --force`

-Copies over instantiated template directory even if it exist.
+Forces the new Gem directory to override the existing one, if one exists.

 ## `register`